 - Encouraging community-led initiatives from craft shops to restaurants, homestays to wildlife protection.

-- Supporting a range of on-the-ground charities and projects that work within our destinations.
-We also select an individual project as our Charity of the Year.
+- Supporting a range of on-the-ground charities and projects that work within our destinations, including a charity of the year.

 - Supporting carbon reduction, including offsetting our own research trip flights and encouraging you to offset yours.